 Conclusion:

+2.4 Additional changes

+Companies are requested to propose any additional changes one section for each proposed change.

+2.4.1 Section 10.1.4

+As (G)WUS applies to both EPC and 5GC in Release 16 it is proposed to add (ng-) in front of eNB in following bullets in section 10.1.4 as well as add AMF, NG-AP and reference to 5G SA2 specifications:

-- The paging operation in the MME is not aware of the use of the WUS in the eNB;
+- The paging operation in the MME/AMF is not aware of the use of the WUS in the (ng-)eNB;

-- To reduce WUS use in cells not monitored by the UE, WUS-capable eNBs provide UE's last cell information to MME in the S1 UE Context Release Complete or UE Context Suspend Request messages for all UEs, as described in TS 23.401 [17].
+- To reduce WUS use in cells not monitored by the UE, WUS-capable (ng-)eNBs provide UE's last cell information to MME/AMF in the S1/NG-AP UE Context Release Complete or UE Context Suspend Request messages for all UEs, as described in TS 23.401 [17] and TS 23.501 [82].

+Companies are requested to provide comments in the table below (one row for each new comment to better keep track of the discussion – please don’t edit the previous comments).